 Medical History Evaluation

-Factors like maternal age, overall health, and any chronic conditions are also scrutinized, as they can influence both the safety of induction and the likelihood of a successful VBAC.
+Factors like maternal age, general health, and chronic conditions matter too, as they affect both the safety of induction and your likelihood of a successful VBAC.
+Providers use standardized, evidence-based criteria to guide these decisions and identify candidates most likely to benefit from induction.

 Gestational Age Consideration

-Understanding these guidelines helps both you and your provider make informed decisions about your induction options.
+Understanding these guidelines helps you and your provider make a well-informed decision about timing.

 Previous Birth Outcomes